vishipayyallore/inspirational-quotes/InspirationalQuotes.md

 ## Daily one

-> 1. "Do not believe anyone based solely on appearances; true intentions reveal themselves through actions, not outward politeness." – Viswanatha Swamy P K
+> 1. "Do not believe anyone based solely on appearances; true intentions reveal themselves through actions, not outward politeness." – Viswanatha Swamy P K -- **Here**
 > 1. "Do not believe anyone by their appearance alone; trust is earned through actions, beyond mere politeness or helpfulness." – Viswanatha Swamy P K
 > 1. "Do not believe anyone solely by their words or demeanor; true intentions emerge over time through actions, not appearances." – Viswanatha Swamy P K
 > 1. "Trust slowly and watch actions closely; true intentions reveal themselves over time, beyond words and appearances." – Viswanatha Swamy P K